 About the Device

-The goal of SAM is to draw specific attention on the complex case of the “above-the-elbow” amputation level and its particularities.
-Indeed, transhumeral or congenital amputees who need elbow prostheses have to deal with the complex control of at least two active joints (on which little research is conducted) in addition to the hand control.
-SAM also wants to promote the possibilities offered by non-invasive approaches, in reaction to the recent trends on invasive and surgical techniques (implanted electrodes, muscle reinnervation, etc.).
+The goal of SAM is to draw specific attention to the complex case of the “above-the-elbow” amputation level and its particularities.
+Indeed, transhumeral or congenital amputees who need elbow prostheses have to deal with the complex control of at least two active joints (on which little research is conducted) in addition to hand control.
+SAM also wants to promote the possibilities offered by non-invasive approaches, in reaction to the recent trends in invasive and surgical techniques (implanted electrodes, muscle reinnervation, etc.).

 – a control based on the decoding of myoelectric contraction patterns associated with the voluntary contraction of residual muscles in arm amputees, measured with sEMG electrodes placed within the prosthesis socket.

 – a control based on the body and residual limb movements of the user measured with embedded wearable inertial measurement units (IMUs).
 This control mode essentially relies on body compensatory strategies, in order to coordinate some of the movements of the intermediate prosthetic joints and thus achieve faster reactions and more biomimetic gestures.